Cops vs. Thugs: Plot

-In the year 1963, in the fictional city of Kurashima, two yakuza gangs, once sub gangs for a more powerful family are competing for control of the city.
-They are the formerly Osaka-based Kawade family under Kasumi Kawade, and the Ohara family, under acting boss Kenji Hirotani.
-The former are allied to ex-boss and current city councilman Masaichi Tomoyasu; the latter have an alliance with the local police force.
+In the year 1963, in the fictional city of Kurashima, two yakuza gangs, once sub gangs for a more powerful family, are competing for control of the city.
+They are the formerly Osaka-based Kawade family under Kasumi Kawade, and the Ohara family, under acting boss Kenji Hirotani, who killed the city's former gang boss.
+The Kawade are allied to ex-boss turned city councilman Masaichi Tomoyasu; the Ohara have an alliance with the local police force.

-After Ohara men raid one of Tomoyasu's bars for a hostess who worked for Hirotani before changing patrons and assigning the blame on a selected Ohara member, Detective Tokomatsu Kuno obtains information on an illegal land auction deal involving the Kawade, Tomoyasu, and the local oil company, Nikko Oil.
+After Ohara men raid one of Tomoyasu's bars for a hostess who worked for Hirotani, Detective Tokomatsu Kuno passes information on an illegal land auction deal involving the Kawade, Tomoyasu, and the local oil company, Nikko Oil.
 Acting on this information, Hirotani leaks details of the deal.
 The land auction is put on hold, and Hirotani manages to gain control of it.
 He offers to sell it back to Nikko Oil executive Kubo for a price, but the latter refuses.
 Elsewhere, Ohara members and their police friends get into a fight with a truck driver, who is revealed to have been working for Kawade.
-He uses this a pretext for an all-out gang war against Hirotani.
+Boss Kawade uses this as a pretext for an all-out gang war against Hirotani.